p0dyakov/flutter_interview/README_EN.md

 <!-- TOC --><a name="di-and-service-locator"></a>
 ### DI and Service Locator
 - `DI` - passing class dependencies through constructor parameters
-- `Service Locator' - singleton / class with a set of static methods
+- `Service Locator` - singleton / class with a set of static methods

 The `Service Locator` can be accessed from anywhere in the code.
 This is its main disadvantage